-Although the shrapnel wound in his waist was relatively minor, it still should have been treated professionally.
+Although the shrapnel wound in his waist was relatively minor, it still likely required professional treatment.
 However, the government monitored the hospitals.

 “If you are injured, that is a sign you were in a protest,” Hallak told his audience.
 “And the government will torture you for any information.”

 So Hallak took care of the wound on his own and even kept it from his mother.

 “I packed it with napkins and then I had a fever,” he said, smiling a little. “[My mother] would be upset.
 I was like, ‘Mom, I’m sick.
 I just have a fever.’”

 The Free Syrian Army began liberating cities from government forces to protect civilians.
 However, Assad’s forces began shelling entire neighborhoods where rebel activity was supposedly taking place.
 The block where Hallak’s friend lived, near Hallak’s home, was completely destroyed.

 He isn’t sure escalating the demonstrations to a full civil war was the exact right course of action, but Hallak also feels it may have been unavoidable.